Do you wonder how it's done?

 Are the horses sedated?

-Not usually, as they usually don’t need it, they are often used to travelling and it is just like going in a lorry from their point of view.
+Not usually, as they usually don’t need it, they are generally used to travelling and it is just like going in a lorry from their point of view.

 Do they go in the pallet easily?

 It is like travelling them in a lorry, most walk in happily but the occasional one doesn’t want to go in.
-For our staff, we try to read the horses behavior and work according to the character of the horse, if it seems anxious then we put another braver one in first, the anxious one will usually go in easily once another one is in.
+We try to read the horses behavior and work according to the character of the horse, if it seems anxious then we put another braver one in first, the anxious one will usually go in easily once another one is in.

 Do you feed them in flight?